tock/tock/doc/reference/trd-uart.md

   - `Callback(false)`: there was an outstanding operation, which has not been cancelled.
 A callback will be made for that operation with a result other than `Err(CANCEL)`.
-  - `NoCallack`: there was no outstanding request and there will be no future callback.
+  - `NoCallback`: there was no outstanding request and there will be no future callback.

 Note that the semantics of the boolean field in